-Many protocol analyzers could benefit from multiple layers of protocol analysis - from the symbol level for odd line encoding formats to packet levels for more complex protocols like USB.
+Many protocol analyzers could benefit from multiple layers of protocol analysis—from the symbol level for odd line encoding formats to packet levels for more complex protocols such as USB.

-Ultimately, we would like to add built in support for these extra layers in the Saleae analyzer SDK.
-However, this is not currently possible with the existing SDK.
+Ultimately, we would like to add built-in support for these extra layers in the Saleae analyzer SDK.
+However, that is not currently possible with the existing SDK.
 Instead, we suggest the following pattern to implement this support now.

-For simpler protocols, such as DMX-512, or CAN (Controller Area Network) We're able to use frames to represent important components in an existing packet structure, while using markers to indicate lower level features such as start and stop bits (DMX-512) and stuffed bits (CAN).
+For simpler protocols such as DMX-512 or CAN (Controller Area Network), we are able to use frames to represent important components in an existing packet structure, while using markers to indicate lower-level features such as start and stop bits (DMX-512) and stuffed bits (CAN).

 However, in many cases, this is not expressive enough.
 To get around this limit, we recommend adding a user selectable decode level setting to AnalyzerSettings.

 For instance, one possible set of values (taken from Atmel SWI):

 This switch would cause the analyzer to generate frames in one of the following ways:

 One frame per complete packet.
 Full details of the packet are produced in the results class.

 One frame per complete byte.
 This is more useful when getting the physical layer working.

 One frame per token.
 This is mainly useful for unusual line encodings.
 Atmel SWI has a particularly odd encoding system.